george-hawkins/mini-quad-2023/tx-setup.md

 I did things as described in <https://www.youtube.com/watch?v=za2CyrxKYFs> - for more see [`utm-vm-notes.md`](utm-vm-notes.md).

-U-Center 2 installed without problem.
+U-Center 2 installed without problem (when you start it first, it redirects you to login via the u-blox website and for this you first have to register).

 The Betaflight Configurator installer version (the `.exe`) complained that this app was only suitable for x64 Windows machines but the portable version (`.zip`) worked without any obvious issue (not true - i t did hang ocassionally).